nutonomy/nuscenes-devkit/README.md

 - Move the can_bus folder to your nuScenes root directory (e.g. `/data/sets/nuscenes/can_bus`).
 - Get the latest version of the nuscenes-devkit.
 - If you already have a previous version of the devkit, update the pip requirements (see [details](https://github.com/nutonomy/nuscenes-devkit/blob/master/setup/installation.md)): `pip install -r setup/requirements.txt`
-- Get started with the [readme](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/nuscenes/can_bus/README.md) or [tutorial](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/tutorials/can_bus_tutorial.ipynb).
+- Get started with the [CAN bus readme](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/nuscenes/can_bus/README.md) or [tutorial](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/tutorials/can_bus_tutorial.ipynb).

 ## Map expansion
 In July 2019 we published a map expansion with 11 semantic layers (crosswalk, sidewalk, traffic lights, stop lines, lanes, etc.).